fbpx

 There’s also a component that would subsidize premiums for people who are on or are offered insurance through their jobs.

 It’s a plan that, Democrats say, favors women and small businesses.
-It would more people than traditional expansion because it’ll be easier to qualify for coverage, but more people would be partially paying premiums in a tiered system, dependent on income.
+It would cover more people than traditional expansion because it’ll be easier to qualify for coverage, but more people would be partially paying premiums in a tiered system, dependent on income.

 The Affordable Care Act passed in 2010, increased health insurance coverage for millions of low-income people across the country by expanding eligibility to qualify for Medicaid, a federal-state program that provides health coverage to millions of people.

 Since 2014, states have had the option to expand Medicaid eligibility even further to the working poor.
 In states that have not done so, it’s challenging to qualify for Medicaid coverage solely based on income.
-In Mississippi, non-disabled adults without children are not eligible for Medicaid coverage, regardless of their income.
-Parents in Mississippi are eligible only if their incomes don’t exceed 24% of the federal poverty level — for context, that’s at most $587 monthly for a family of four, according to the Mississippi Division of Medicaid website.
+In Mississippi, non-disabled adults without children are not eligible for Medicaid coverage, regardless of their income. in Mississippi are eligible only if their incomes don’t exceed 24% of the federal poverty level — for context, that’s at most $587 monthly for a family of four, according to the Mississippi Division of Medicaid website.

 Mississippi is one of 10 states that has not expanded Medicaid coverage to the working poor.
 Meanwhile, the state’s hospitals are foundering.

-One report puts nearly half of Mississippi’s rural hospitals at risk of closure, largely due to uncompensated care costs, or money spent treating who are uninsured.
+One report puts nearly half of Mississippi’s rural hospitals at risk of closure, largely due to uncompensated care costs, or money spent treating patients who are uninsured.
 Because emergency rooms cannot legally turn down patients, regardless of their insurance status, it’s often the only resort for health care for uninsured people.

 That means without health insurance, preventative care is generally out of reach.